akeneo/pim-api-docs/content/rest-api/permissions.md

 Here are the simple steps to follow to configure those permissions.

-1. Log in into your favorite PIM.
+1. Log into your favorite PIM.
 1. Navigate to the `System/Roles` menu.
 1. Click on the `Create role` button.
 1. Input a new name for the user role you are creating, `ERP connection user role` for example.